 Getting an Electrum address is simple.
-All you need to do is open the wallet and click on “receive.”
-Directly below that a Bitcoin address will appear.
+All you need to do is open the wallet and click on “Receive.”

-You can send any amount of Bitcoin to this address, just make sure that you have your seed phrase backed up in redundant locations before you use Electrum to store significant amounts of Bitcoin.
+You can send any amount of Bitcoin to these addresses.
+Just make sure that you have your seed phrase backed up in redundant locations before you use Electrum to store significant amounts of Bitcoin.

-Electrum supports any valid Bitcoin transaction, regardless of where it originates from.
-Whether you’re receiving a transaction from a person, an organization or a business, so long as it’s being broadcast on the Bitcoin network Electrum can support it.
+Electrum also supports any valid Bitcoin transaction, regardless of where it originates from.
+Whether you’re receiving a transaction from a person, an organization or a business, so long as it’s being broadcast on the Bitcoin blockchain, Electrum can support it.

 For the most part, yes.
 Electrum has a proven security record and the wallet itself has never been hacked.
 What has been hacked, however, is the update mechanism.

 Through the use of a sophisticated DoS attack, hackers were able to push a recommendation to Electrum users that they update their wallet.
 Unfortunately users who clicked on the link to update ended up downloading a malicious version of Electrum that stole all of their funds.

 Millions were reportedly lost to this scam before Electrum was able to shut it down.
 While this event was very unfortunate, as already noted it only affected users who downloaded a new version of Electrum, the wallet itself was not compromised.

 Unfortnately a similar attack was replicated in 2019 as well.